 Examples of Prohibited Listings

-Prohibited animal products including products containing ingredients from shark, dolphin, whale, or porpoise
+Prohibited animal products and products made from endangered or threatened species, including products containing shark, dolphin, whale, or porpoise meat or parts

 Products that are adulterated or misbranded

 Products that an official or governmental entity, whether national or not, has determined present an unreasonable risk of

 injury or illness or that are not safe for human consumption, such as:

 Beef thiophene ("3-acetyl-2,5-dimethylthiophene")

 Products that contain a daily dosage of more than 1,5 mg of Germanium

 Products that have passed their expiration or "use by" dates